xiaohan752/Atom/README.md

 ## Customizing Data Files

 Atom stores gameplay data and configuration as JSON.
 These files are located in your game root/save directory.
+All the contents below are customizable and gives you the full freedom to build your world.

 ### `config.json`